angarsky/diveintopython/learn/variables_and_types.md

 In the example above, `x` is a global variable that can be accessed by the `my_function` function.
 When the function is called, it prints the value of `x`.

+Now let's see what a local variable is in Python.

 A local variable is a variable that is defined inside a function and can only be accessed within that function.
 Local variables have a local scope, which means they are only accessible within the block of code where they are defined.

 Here's an example of defining a local variable in Python: